What Should The Correct Bear Market Definition Be?

 Sobering stuff.

-To read more about bull and bear markets, please visit:
+To read more, please visit:

 Bear Market Investing Strategies